mholling/nswtopo/docs/contours.md

 Contours for tiny knolls are also removed.
 Use the `--knolls` option to specify the minimum size for knolls to be retained.

-You can use the *spot-heights* command to generate spot heights for knolls and depressions, using the same DEM.
+When creating contours from a DEM, it's recommended to also generate a new spot heights layer.
+Use the *spot-heights* command to generate them using the same DEM.